 We were all thinking it: million dollar view.
-From our window table at the Cliffhouse Bistro, high on the slopes of Mount Norquay, the eagle’s eye view of Banff town site was beyond impressive.
+From our window table at the Cliffhouse Bistro, high on the slopes of Mount Norquay, the eagle’s eye view of Banff town was beyond impressive.

-Built into the mountainside at 2,090 m (6,857 ft), the Cliffhouse beckoned as a perfect place to enjoy a weekend brunch with my mom and dad.
+Built into the mountainside at 2,090 m (6,857 ft), the Cliffhouse beckoned as a perfect place to enjoy a weekend brunch with my mum and dad.
 And now as we marvelled at the Canadian Rockies panorama spread before us, I congratulated myself for choosing this truly unique destination.
 Better still, getting here had been half the fun.

 Chairlift to the Sky

 To reach Mount Norquay we drove 7 km (4.4 mi) from downtown Banff up the swooping switchbacks of Mount Norquay Scenic Drive.
 The real treat began when we boarded the North American Chairlift.

 Settling into the two-seater chair, my parents rode together while I followed in the next seat for the 15-minute ride.
 With a soft breeze kissing our faces, we were lifted toward the sky on an exciting, yet gentle and relaxed outdoor escalator.